MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-session-lifetime.md

 If the client app (under activity details) is a Browser, we defer sign in frequency enforcement of events/policies on background services until the next user interaction.

-Example 3: *With 4-hour refresh cycle of primary refresh token from unlock*
+#### Example 3: With four hour refresh cycle of primary refresh token from unlock

 Scenario 1 - User returns within cycle